dotswg/dots-requirements/draft-ietf-dots-requirements.md

   mitigation, including the active-but-terminating period, as described above in SIG-005.

-: DOTS clients SHOULD include a mitigation lifetime in all mitigation requests.
+: DOTS clients MUST include a mitigation lifetime in all mitigation requests.
-  If a DOTS client does not include a mitigation lifetime in requests for help sent to the DOTS server, the DOTS server will use a reasonable default as defined by the protocol.

 : DOTS servers SHOULD support indefinite mitigation lifetimes, enabling architectures in which the mitigator is always in the traffic path to the resources for which the DOTS client is requesting protection.
 DOTS clients MUST be prepared to not be granted mitigations with indefinite lifetimes.
 DOTS servers MAY refuse mitigations with indefinite lifetimes, for policy reasons.
   The reasons themselves are out of scope.
 If the DOTS server does not grant a mitigation request with an indefinite mitigation lifetime, it MUST set the lifetime to a value that is configured locally.
 That value MUST be returned in a reply to the requesting DOTS client.

 SIG-007
 : Mitigation Scope: DOTS clients MUST indicate desired mitigation scope.
 The scope type will vary depending on the resources requiring mitigation.
 All DOTS agent implementations MUST support the following required scope types:

-  * IPv4 addresses in dotted quad format

   * IPv4 prefixes in CIDR notation [RFC4632]

-  * IPv6 addresses [RFC4291]{{RFC5952}}

   * IPv6 prefixes [RFC4291]{{RFC5952}}